Senator for life

-In Burundi, former presidents of the Republic serve in the Senate for life.
-At present there are two of these: Sylvestre Ntibantunganya and Domitien Ndayizeye.

 Democratic Republic of the Congo

 The 2006 constitution of the Democratic Republic of the Congo grants lifetime membership in the Senate to former presidents of the Republic.
-As of 2019, Joseph Kabila is the only senator for life after serving as president from 2001 to 2019.
+As of 2025, Joseph Kabila is the only senator for life after serving as president from 2001 to 2019.

 The 1964 Congolese constitution also provided for life membership in the Senate for former presidents.